Vanessa Taylor returns to Johnson C. Smith - Moultrie Observer

 She was a two-time CIAA Coach of the Year while at Elizabeth City State.

-Taylor is the daughter of Mattie Taylor, a basketball coach at William Bryant High in Moultrie, and also a member of the Colquitt County Sports Hall of Fame.
+Taylor is the daughter of Joe Van and Mattie Taylor, a girls basketball coach at William Bryant High in Moultrie, and also a member of the Colquitt County Sports Hall of Fame.

 A left-handed shooting two-time All-Region first-team selection, she averaged 11 points a game as a junior and 16.3 as a senior.